 Zirc is well known about its monastery in Hungary.
 It was founded in 1182 for Cistercian monks.
 At the beginning of the Turkey occupation the monks escaped from the monastery together with the population of the village.
 Later, after the Turkey Age German Cistercian monks arrived to Zirc from Heinrichau and the village was populated with German farmers, as well.
 They didn’t repair the ruined monastery and church, but they built a new one from the stones of the old buildings.
 Only one column of the old church stands beside the busy Köztársaság út as a memorial with a Prince Szent Imre sculpture on the top of it.
 Zirc is the centre of the Hungarian Cistercians since 1814.
 The library of the monastery is a special treasure, it is accessible with expert leader.
 It is worth to visit the Arboretum beside the monastery, its high stone fence stands beside the Köztársaság út, and one of its gates is located at the corner of the wall, close to the railway crossing.

-After stamping we go back from the railway station onto the Köztársaság út, cross the railway and begin the climb towards the hills beside the road on the sidewalk.
+After stamping we go back from the railway station onto the Köztársaság út, cross the rails at the barrier and begin to climb towards the hills beside the road on the sidewalk.
 After ten minutes we leave the last houses of the settlement, if we turn back here, we can see the whole town beneath our feet in the wide valley.
 The uphill walk continues, we must go on the grassy roadside because of the traffic, later the road turns among the hills and the panorama disappears.
 We reach slowly the wide plateau, and notice the houses of Nagyesztergár village in front of us.
 After a few minutes we reach the first houses of the settlement, we continue our hike along the right side pavement beside the road (Nagyesztergár village).

-The winding path, or rather narrow, well trodden promenade runs in the side of a valley, we can hear only the babbling sound of the Gaja Brook from the bottom, but we don’t see the brook because of the high undergrowth.
+The winding path, or rather narrow, well trodden promenade runs in the side of a valley, we can hear only the babbling sound of the Gaja Brook from the bottom, but we don’t see it because of the high undergrowth.
 After about a twenty minutes long walk our promenade descends to the Gaja Brook and we reach a resting place (Gaja-szurdok Valley, resting place).
 Wooden benches, desks, fire places are located on the coast of the stream, we can access them through a small bridge over the Gaja.
 The path of the Blue Trail begins to climb out from the narrow valley here, but it is worth taking a short detour from this resting place to the Római-fürdő (Roman Bath) on the marked path following the the Gaja.

 We continue our hike beside the Gaja, leave the narrow valley, and get to the fields.
-We walk on a wide, well trodden dirt road here, but after a little while we leave it and cross the Gaja at its ford.
+We walk on a wide, well trodden dirt road here, but after a little while we leave it and cross the Gaja at its ford on branching wheel tracks.
 We continue the hike on the other side of the stream through the wide, grassy fields, pass the building of the former Vadalmás Water mill, finally reach the fenced area of the Szent-kút (Sankt Well) and the Calvary (Szentkút Chapel).
-The benches of the outdoor worship are a calm and shady resting place especially in summertime.
+The benches of the outdoor worship place are a calm and shady resting place especially in summertime.
 If we walk on, the houses of Jásd village will appear soon in front of us.
 We cross the Gaja on a bridge (we are on its left side again), the dirt road leads towards the village (Jásd village, stamping place).
 We find the stamp of the Blue Trail on the fence beside the grocery of the village (address: 31 Dózsa György út, Jásd).
 Another stamp is located at the fence of the pub (49 Kossuth utca, Jásd).

 After the stamping procedure we continue the hike along the Kossuth Lajos utca (Kossuth Lajos Street) and after its bend we turn right onto the small Patak utca (Patak Street).
 After a few steps the street turns left, but we go on straight and reach the Gaja Stream again.
-We cross it on a wooden pedestrian bridge, and a long climb begins onto the Tési-fennsík (Plateau of Tés).
-Our steeply ascending path enters the forest, and we hike farther among the trees.
+We cross it on a wooden pedestrian bridge, and a long climb begins onto the Tési-fennsík (Plateau of Tés) here.
+Our steeply ascending path enters the forest, pass the Siska-kút Spring and we hike farther among the trees.
 The path of the Blue Trail changes paths and dirt roads many times, we have to watch the painted signs on the trees, but we walk always uphill!
 We will reach the plateau and Tés village after a three-quarter hour long exhausting climb (Tés village, main road) in the beech forest and among clear-cuts in different ages.
 If we have enough time, we can take a short detour on the red “T” marked path to the lookout tower named Széchenyi Zsigmond from the Blue Trail.
 This trail branches off and joins back later into the marked path.
 There is a nice view from the lookout tower towards the valley of Jásd and the surrounding hills.

 We leave Tés village on its straight main street and continue the walk on the access road of the village.
 We reach the houses of Csőszpuszta Homestead at the right-angled curve of the road.
-The Blue Trail runs straight on a path, where the road turns right and we will notice the houses of the right side of the footpath.
+The Blue Trail runs straight on a path, where the road turns right and we will notice the houses on the right side of the footpath.
 Unfortunately we cannot cross the fence beside the path, so we have to go farther, until the crossing asphalt road.
-We can turn right only here, and walk back to the homestead.
+We can turn right only here, and walk to the homestead.
 We will find the speleologist basis named Alba Regia among the houses of the homestead (Csőszpuszta homestead, stamping place).
 The metal box of the Blue Trail's stamp is equipped on the wall beside the door of the house.
 After stamping we go back to the path, cross the asphalt road and continue the hike along a well trodden dirt road which begins at the other side of the road.

 After stamping we climb back onto the plateau of the Bakony.
 Our dirt road ascends in the forest among clear-cuts until the ridge of the Dóra-hegy (Dóra Hill) and we continue our hike on the long, wide ridge of the hill.
 After a three-quarter hour long walk in the forest we reach the wide fields of the plateau.
 Our dirt road leads for a while on the edge of the grassy meadows and the forest, a good panorama opens towards north through the fields.

 Later, at the corner of the forest we get to a crossing dirt road, we turn on it and continue our hike towards south-east.
 A high voltage power line crosses our way, later we enter the forest again and walk across it.
 At the farther side of the forest we reach the fields again, our heading is still south-eastern.
 Our route bends right in the branching of dirt roads, the marked trail crosses the power line again and reaches another dirt road at the edge of the forest.
 We turn left here, our heading is southeastern again.
 After about a kilometer a wheel track crosses our route, the marks arrive on it.
 We turn right here and enter the pine forest.
-Our path meanders among the pine trees, later it turns towards south-east.
+Our path meanders among the pine trees, later it bends towards south-east.
 If we see through the branches of the pine trees, we can notice, that our path goes on the edge of a long and deep valley.
 It is the Burok-völgy Valley, a more than ten kilometre long rift valley through the plateau of Bakony.